 Vatican City.
 According to

-countryaah, Pope Francis's three guiding stars - mercy,
+countryaah, the current population of Holy See is 812.
+Pope Francis's three guiding stars - mercy,

 the global role of the church and ecumenism - were